 Why Compound Interest is The Path to Wealth

 You may be thinking that the extra $1 you earn in the second year isn’t a big deal.
 But it is.
 Take a look at the chart below.
 It assumes that you invested $100 at 10% (same as above).
 The first column is the amount of money you have at a given year if you earned simple interest.
-The second column is the amount of money you have at a given year if you earned compound interest.
+The second column is the amount of money you have in a given year if you earned compound interest.

 As you can see, at the start, there doesn’t appear to be much of a difference.
 But look what happens after 10 years and beyond.
 That is huge.
 Below is the same information as a graph (clicking on it will make it bigger).